sgentile/react-redux-starter/README.md

    To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.

-- `npm run clean` will delete built resources.
+- `npm run dev` will run dev with tests watch